RareRiverz/RareRiverz/README.md

 ‎ ‎

 ### ``PONYTOWN INFO``
 - *Feel free to come up to us, we won't yell or shoo you away!!
-If we don't respond, we're most likely AFK or offtab.
-You can shoot us a whisper (which we might not see) or add our discord (fancase) if you'd REALLY wanna talk.*
+We might be AFK or offtab, but you can shoot us a whisper (which we might not see) or add our discord (fancase) if you'd wanna talk. ^^*
 - *We love cuddles and boops (TC).
 Feel free to boop us or sit next to us when we're alone and/or AFK if you'd like.
 We enjoy the company.*
 ‎ ‎